jpabadir/pace-c/documentation/report.md

 ## <div align="center">High-Level Project Description with Correct Identification of User Groups</div>
 #### General Description
 The software we are building is to create a web-based Mentorship platform that would allow users to register as a mentor or a mentee.
 In addition, users from the organization using our product can register and sign in as administrators.
-After registering, a mentor or mentee are required to fill a mentor-ship form for identification.
+After registering, a mentor or mentee are required to fill a mentorship form for identification.
 Then, the platform shows viewable calendar for availability of mentors from which mentees can request for a meeting, and, on their version of the site, mentors can view and manage mentees' mentorship requests.

-#### Functional requirement description
+#### How the three user groups use the system
 * Mentor:
 System requires mentors to create their own accounts and fill out the sign-up form in order to approve mentee's matching requests via emails.
-In addition, System requires mentors to provide email address and availability of their schedule for mentees to book an appointment.
+In addition, the system requires mentors to provide email address and availability of their schedule for mentees to book an appointment.

 * Mentee:
 System does not require mentees to have their own account.
 Instead, they are required to fill out the sign-up form in order to view availability of mentors they are going to match with.
 Also, they need to provide contact info while filling the form.